Samiul946/C-Number-Base-Converter/README.md

 A robust, **command-line number base converter** written in C.
 This program converts **64-bit signed integers** between any base from **2 to 36**, using digits `0-9` and letters `A-Z`.

-Built with a strong focus on **memory safety, efficiency, and robust error handling**, it demonstrates advanced C programming practices that make it portfolio-ready.
+Built with a strong focus on **memory safety, efficiency, and robust error handling**, it demonstrates advanced C programming practices.

 ---